jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Follow the golden rule.** Treat others like you would like to be treated.
 Be genuine above all.

+- **Search goodness.** In life you often don’t get what you want, you get what you expect.
+Go looking for trouble and that’s what you’ll find.
+Go looking for conflict and you’ll find it.
+Go looking for people take advantage of you and they generally will.
+See the world as a dog-eat-dog place, and you’ll always find a bigger dog looking at you as if you’re his next meal.
+Go looking for the best in people, and you’ll be amazed at how much talent, ingenuity, empathy and goodwill you will find.
+Ultimately the world treats you more or less the way you expect to be treated.
+You’d be amazed at how much you have to do with happens to you.

 #### **Success & Failure**